bglima/bgbot-ros/README.md

 # Due to a bug in Ros Melodic, you need to export LC_NUMERIC as follows...
 export LC_NUMERIC="en_US.UTF-8"

+# And install controller for Gazebo
+sudo apt install ros-melodic-joint-trajectory-controller

 roslaunch scara-description display.launch gui:=true
 ```